martin-fabbri/d3-reactive/d3-react-plots/src/clientProcess/reactComponents/fj-plots/README.md

 ## Design Principles

+- Should be library agnostic.
+The component interface should be able to accomodate any api drawing graphics technology.
-- React is in charge of element creation, D3 is used as the visualization kernel.
+- D3 is used as the visualization kernel for data preparation.
+React renders the DOM & manages all the state changes.
 - Support high level core components that can composed to create complex charts.
 - Core components abstract layout, sizing, and positioning.